Turkish Naval Forces: MUGEM-class aircraft carrier

+The construction of the first MUGEM-class aircraft carrier began on January 2, 2025.

 On 3 January 2024, the Turkish government approved the plan for the design and construction of a large aircraft carrier, named the MUGEM-class aircraft carrier.

 On 15 February 2024, the Design and Projects Office of the Turkish Navy announced that it will be a STOBAR aircraft carrier with an overall length of 285 m, beam of 72 m, draught of 10.1 m, and displacement of 60,000 tons.
-It is to have a COGAG propulsion system and a maximum speed of more than 25 kn.
+It is to have a CODLAG propulsion system and a maximum speed of more than 25 kn.

-The construction of the first MUGEM-class aircraft carrier began on 2 January 2025.
-The first MUGEM-class aircraft carrier is being built at the Istanbul Naval Shipyard.
+The construction of the first MUGEM-class aircraft carrier began at the Istanbul Naval Shipyard on 2 January 2025.

 Anadolu-class amphibious assault ship / drone carrier / V/STOL aircraft carrier

 TCG Anadolu (L-400) at the Bosporus strait in Istanbul during the naval parade for celebrating the centenary of the Turkish Republic on October 29, 2023.
 TCG Anadolu was commissioned on April 10, 2023.
 Bayraktar TB3 and the jet-powered, low-observable Bayraktar Kızılelma are two UCAVs specifically designed to operate on TCG Anadolu.
 When configured as a V/STOL aircraft carrier, the ship's design allows it to internally carry up to 10 F-35B STOVL fighter jets and 12 medium-sized helicopters, and to host 6 more helicopters on its flight deck.

 is a 27,079-tonne amphibious assault ship (LHD) and drone carrier of the Turkish Naval Forces that can also be configured as a 24,660-tonne V/STOL aircraft carrier.
 Construction began on 30 April 2016 by Sedef Shipbuilding Inc. at their Istanbul shipyard.
 TCG Anadolu was commissioned with a ceremony on 10 April 2023.
 The construction of a sister ship, to be named TCG Trakya, is currently being planned by the Turkish Navy.

-The Sikorsky S-70B Seahawk and the Bell AH-1 SuperCobra are the two main types of helicopters used on TCG Anadolu, with the occasional use of CH-47F Chinook helicopters of the Turkish Army during military exercises and operations.
+The S-70B-28 Seahawk and the Bell AH-1W SuperCobra are the two main types of helicopters used on TCG Anadolu, with the occasional use of CH-47F Chinook helicopters of the Turkish Army during military exercises and operations.
 The AH-1W Super Cobras will eventually be complemented and replaced by the TAI T929 ATAK 2.

+AH-1W Super Cobra and S-70B-28 Seahawk helicopters on the flight deck of TCG Anadolu.

 The jet-powered, low-observable drone Bayraktar MIUS Kızılelma and the MALE UAV Bayraktar TB3 are two UCAVs that are specifically designed and manufactured by Baykar Technologies to be used on TCG Anadolu.
 The maiden flight of TAI Anka-3 (also part of Project MIUS), a jet-powered, flying wing type UCAV with stealth technology, was successfully completed on 28 December 2023.